Nelson-Sl/typescript/Knowledge/00 AWS/017 Other Service/01 CloudFormation.md

 	* Changes to the infrastructure **are reviewed through code**

 * **Cost Estimate & Saving**
-	* Each resources within the stack **is tagged with an identifier** so you can easily see how much a stack costs you .
-You can estimate the costs of your resources using the CloudFormation template
+	* Each resources within the stack **is tagged with an identifier** so you can easily see how much a stack costs you.
+Also you can e**stimate the costs of your resources** using the CloudFormation template
+	* Savings strategy: In Dev, you **could automation deletion of templates at 5 PM and recreated at 8 AM**, safely

+* Productivity
+	* Ability to **destroy and re-create an infrastructure** on the cloud on the fly
+	* Automated generation of Diagram for your templates!
+	* **Declarative programming** (no need to figure out ordering and orchestration)

+* • Don’t re-invent the wheel • Leverage existing templates on the web! • Leverage the documentation